 memid = (ctypes.c_char).from_address(0X0B98F706)

 Once memid is known, the potential exists to modify the memory location.

+See clause 6.53 xxx for the avoidance of such inherently unsafe operations.
+For safer interactions with C code, Python provides the cffi module.

 6.33.2 Guidance to language users

-Avoid using ctypes when calling C code from within Python and use cffi (C Foreign Function Interface) instead since it is more streamlined and safer.
+Avoid using ctypes when calling C code from within Python and use cffi (C Foreign Function Interface) instead.

 6.34 Subprogram Signature Mismatch [OTR]

-6.34.1 Applicability to language
+Applicability to language

-The vulnerability as described in TR 24772-1 clause 6.34 does not apply normally, but applies when using ctypes.
+The vulnerability of a mismatch in type expectations exists in Python.
+An argument passed to a Python function may be of a type that does not match the needs of operations performed by the function on the formal parameter, resulting in a run-time exception.
+The vulnerability of a mismatch in parameter numbers does not exist in Python, as Python checks the number of arguments passed.
+Variable numbers of positional and keyword arguments are supported by Python, but the method of accessing the arguments ensures that all access arguments exist.

-Python supports positional, “keyword=value”, or both kinds of arguments.
+Python supports positional, key=value (called a keyword argument), or both kinds of arguments.
 It also supports variable numbers of arguments and, other than the case of variable arguments, will check at runtime for the correct number of arguments making it impossible to corrupt the call stack in Python when using standard modules.

+Idea that one cannot pass a different number of arguments than the definition applies.

+Python provides the mechanism def foo(*a) to permit foo to receive a variable number of positional arguments.
+In this case, the formal argument becomes a tuple and the actual parameters are extracted using tuple processing syntax.
+Furthermore, Python provides the mechanism def foo(**a) to permit foo to receive a variable number of keyword arguments called a dictionary.

+Issues: Safe in terms of execution.

+Python provides a type membership test isinstance(var_name, Class_or_primitive_type), that returns a Boolean that lets the user take alternative action based on the actual type of variable.

-Python has extensive extension and embedding APIs that includes functions and classes to use when extending or embedding Python.
+Python has many extension and embedding APIs that includes functions and classes that provide additional functionality.
 These provide for subprogram signature checking at runtime for modules coded in non-Python languages.
 Discussion of this API is beyond the scope of this annex but the reader should be aware that improper coding of any non-Python modules or their interface could cause a call stack problem.
-Readers should also be aware that the ctypes FFI module will believe the signature information it is given, which may or may not be accurate.

-For functions with variable arguments, see clause 6.64.
+Readers should also be aware that the cffi module will believe the signature information it is given, which may or may not be accurate.
+For vulnerabilities associated with calling libraries written in other languages see 6.xx.

 6.34.2 Guidance to language users

-Apply the guidance described in TR 24772-1 clause 6.34.5.
+Apply the guidance described in ISO/IEC TR 24772-1:2019 clause 6.34.5 when interfacing with C code or when calling library functions that interface with C code.

 Avoid using ctypes when calling C code from within Python and use cffi (C Foreign Function Interface) instead since it is more streamlined and safer.

+Document the expected types of the formal parameters (type hints) and apply static analysis tools that check the program for correct usage of types.

+Use type membership tests to prevent runtime exceptions due to unexpected parameter types.

 6.35 Recursion [GDL]